hercychang/prep-step-1/part2-first_program/your_first_program.md

 You may have already tried to classify the two parts of `puts "Hello, world!"` into data types.
 The quotation marks enclosing `"Hello, world!"` denote a string. `puts` is more perplexing.
-It's not an integer, float, string, symbol, boolean, or nil.
+It's not an integer, float, string, boolean, or nil.

 `puts` is not an object at all; it's a _method_.
 We'll cover methods more